POLICY ON PUBLIC SPEECH, ASSEMBLY AND DEMONSTRATIONS

 Nicholls State University views freedom of speech and assembly as fundamental to democracy and the mission of higher education.
 Expressive activities and free discussion of ideas regardless of content and viewpoint shall not be restricted.
 Such protected conduct includes but is not limited to lawful protests and counter-protests in the outdoor areas of campus.
 Outdoor areas of campus are generally accessible to the members of the public except during times when these areas have been reserved in advance for other events or minor, brief, or fleeting nonviolent disruptions of events that are isolated and short in duration.
 Nicholls is committed to the lawful expression of ideas on our campus by students, administrators, faculty, staff, and guests as provided under the First Amendment of the Constitution of the United States of America and Article I, Section 7 of the Constitution of Louisiana, Act 666 of the 2018 Regular Session and Act 727 of the 2022 Regular Session of the Louisiana Legislature, codified at R.S.
 17:3399.31 through 3399.38 (Louisiana Campus Free Expression Law), the policies of the University of Louisiana System and other applicable laws and within the time, place, and manner of expression that are consistent with this policy and that are in furtherance of institutional interest.
 All speech and assembly activities must be conducted in accordance with federal and state law as well as university regulations.

-TIME, PLACE, and MANNER
+TIME, PLACE, AND MANNER

 The safety of members of the Nicholls State community and visitors to the campus is paramount.
 To maintain safety and security, minimize risks of harm, and minimize conflict with academic processes, the university has designated three preferred locations for public discussion and/or peaceful assembly, demonstrations, and/or protests.
 Locations include:

-1. Free Speech Alley in front of Bollinger Student Union
+- Free Speech Alley in front of Bollinger Student Union

-2. Free Speech Drive (the street between the Student Union and Talbot Hall)
+- Free Speech Drive (the street between the Student Union and Talbot Hall)

-3. Flag Pole in the Elkins Hall Parking Circle
+- Flag Pole in the Elkins Hall Parking Circle

 Although other campus locations may be available for public speaking and assemblies by students, these locations are recommended.
 Groups and organizations who choose to engage in expressive activity outside of one of these locations may be asked to relocate should the expressive activity interfere with the normal operations of the university.

-Individuals or groups who wish to request exclusive control of a location for expressive activity for a specific time period or who wish to host their event inside will be required to register that request through the Reservations office a minimum of three weeks prior to the requested date.
+Individuals or groups who wish to request exclusive control of a location for expressive activity for a specific time period or who wish to host their event inside will be required to register that request through the Reservations office a minimum of three weeks before the requested date.
 Granting of the request shall be evaluated solely on published criteria that are content-neutral and viewpoint-neutral.
 If the request is denied, the university will provide a reason in writing within two business days and the requesting party may appeal the denial.

 Security fees may be charged based on standard published content-neutral and viewpoint-neutral criteria including but not limited to time and location, anticipated size of the audience, and whether or not alcohol will be served.